tyrion/trl/README.md

 ## Prerequisites

-This project requires Python 3 to run.
+* This project requires Python 3 to run.
+* Additionally ensure you have build_essential and python3-dev installed in order for Theano to run properly.

 ## Install